gary17/ValidateStoreReceipt/ValidateStoreReceipt/README.markdown

 ## Installation

 If you have an app that is more or less ready for the App Store, I think you will be able figure it out.
-Important is that you link with the dependencies listed in validatereceipt.m.
+Important is that you link with the dependencies listed in ValidateStoreReceipt.m.

 ## Using It